s325-02-01

-Although Shaheem's favorite is the red halwa, halwa has a range of flavours.
-Shaheem feels lucky to live and grow up in a city where halwa is produced in large quantities.
-But Shaheem's work to bring this taste to everyone.
-No need to go all the way to Kozhikode to enjoy halwa.
+Although Shaheem's favourite is red halwa, the halwa has a range of flavours.
+Shaheem feels lucky to have lived and grown up in a city where halwa is being made on a large scale.
+But Shaheem's work is to bring this taste to everyone.
+Don't go all the way to Kozhikode to enjoy halwa.
 Not one, but 24 items will arrive at your doorstep if you wish.

-It is made possible by four childhood friends.
-After completing a year of operations, their startup Phulva has transformed from a small producer to a Kerala-based brand supplying authentic traditional food products and has already crossed the milestone with a turnover of Rs 84 lakhs.
-As they say, their success story is written by Kozhikode Halwa.
+This is made possible by four childhood friends.
+Her start-up Phulwa, which completes one year of operations, has become a Kerala-based brand that distributes authentic traditional food products from small-scale producers and has already crossed the milestone with a turnover of Rs 84 lakh.
+As they say, their success story was written by Calicutan Halwa.

-If you've visited Kozhikode, you can't leave without trying Halwa, which is also considered a 'symbol of pride' in Kerala.
+If you have visited Kozhikode, you will not go back without eating halwa, which is also considered a 'pride symbol' of Kerala.
 A simple mixture of water, sugar, corn starch, coconut oil, citrus salt and spices gave birth to a dessert.
-Actually, every halwa is different in Kozhikode as the ratio of each ingredient varies from owner to owner.
+In fact, the ratio of each ingredient in the chicken differs from owner to owner, so all the halva is different.

-Childhood friends Shabaz Ahmed NC, Sanu Mohammad C, Irfan Zafar S and Tesreef Ali PK ate Kozhikode halwa many times, but they considered it a normal feast.
-But it was only when he moved away from his home country to study that he realized its value.
-On every trip back home, friends started demanding, “I want some Kozhikode halwa.
-Requests came from teachers, friends and hostel mates.
+Childhood friends Shabaz Ahmed NC, Sanu Mohammed C, Irfan Zafar S and Thesreef Ali PK had eaten the Kozhikode halwa many times, but they considered it a regular treat.
+But I realized the value of it when I moved away from home to study.
+On every trip back home, friends began to demand "I want some Kozhikode halwa."
+The requests came from teachers, friends and hostel mates.
 So on each return journey, they return with a collection of halwa.
-This gave birth to the idea of starting a platform as an umbrella for different varieties of Kozhikode Halwa.
+This is what initiated the idea of starting a platform as an umbrella for different varieties of Calicutan Halwa.

-Fulva looks to fill these gaps.
-The startup is trying to promote halwa as a prestige product by giving it the right price.
-The friends started the venture as a side business but now run it full time.
-Beyond the usual red and green flavors, their Srini also includes experimental desiccated coconut, green chilli, watermelon, kiwi, carrot, pomegranate and passion fruit.
+Fulva is looking to fill these gaps.
+The start-up is trying to promote halwa as a dignified product by giving it its right price.
+Friends started the venture as a side business, but now they are leading it full time.
+Apart from the usual red and green flavours, the experiment also includes dried coconut, green chillies, watermelon, kiwi, carrot, pomegranate and passion fruit.

-The friends, pondered whether to set up a manufacturing center but finally decided to commission halwais (sweet makers).
-"It makes the product more authentic," explains Sanu, adding that they have a generation of halwa-making skills.
+Friends, I was thinking whether to set up a manufacturing unit but finally decided to entrust the responsibility to halwais (sweet makers).
+"It makes the product more authentic," explains Sanu, adding that they have a generation with expertise in making halwa.

-"Consumers see halwa as a nostalgic treat and we wanted to present it in a modern way that everyone would agree to."
-We were emboldened when the first box containing 24 premium variations of Kozhikode Halwa was an instant hit, crossing 300 orders within the first month of launch.
-The startup also ships halwa to the UK, Turkey, Germany and the UAE.
+"Customers look at halwa as a nostalgic treat and we wanted to present it in a modern way that is acceptable to all.
+"When the first box containing 24 premium variations of Kozhikode Halwa became an instant hit, we were thrilled and the order crossed 300 in the first month of its launch.
+The startup is shipping the halwa to the UK, Turkey, Germany and the UAE.

-Through the 'home to home' segment, the friends plan to introduce authentic and traditional snacks prepared by housewives and small producers, beyond Kozhikode Halwa.
-These will include samosas, Kozhikode delicacies, Kerala banana chips and Malabar snacks like Kozhi Ada.
+Through the 'home-to-home' segment, the friends plan to go beyond the Kozhikode halwa and introduce authentic and traditional snacks prepared by homemakers and small-scale manufacturers.
+These include samosas, Kozhikode delicacies, Kerala banana chips and Malabar snacks like chicken atta.

 Category